American Car and Foundry Company: Products

 In the past, ACF built passenger and freight cars, including covered hopper cars for hauling such cargo as corn and other grains.
 One of the largest customers was the Union Pacific Railroad, whose armour-yellow carbon-steel lightweight passenger rolling stock was mostly built by ACF.
 The famous dome-observation car "Native Son" was an ACF product.

 Another important ACF railroad production were the passenger cars of the Missouri River "Eagle", a Missouri Pacific streamliner put in service in March 1940.
 This train, in its original shape, consisted of six cars including one baggage, one baggage-mail, two coaches one food and beverage car and finally the observation lounge-parlor car.
 All the passenger equipment was styled by industrial designer Raymond Loewy.

 Today, the U.S. passenger car market is erratic in production and is mostly handled by specialty manufacturers and foreign corporations.
 Competitors Budd, Pullman-Standard, Rohr Industries, and the St. Louis Car Company have all either left the market or gone out of business.

-The manufacturing facility in Milton, Pennsylvania, is served by the Norfolk Southern Railway and is capable of manufacturing railcars and all related railcar components.
-The plant is capable of producing pressure vessels in sizes 18,000–61,000 gwc, including propane tanks, compressed gas storage, LPG storage, and all related components, including heads.
-The plant, covering 48 acres, provides 500,000 square feet of covered work area and seven miles of storage tracks.
-The Huntington, West Virginia, production site ceased production in late 2009.
-The site continues only as a repair facility.
+The manufacturing facility in Milton, Pennsylvania, was served by the Norfolk Southern Railway and was capable of manufacturing railcars and all related railcar components.
+The plant was capable of producing pressure vessels in sizes 18,000–61,000 gwc, including propane tanks, compressed gas storage, LPG storage, and all related components, including heads.
+The plant, covering 48 acres, provided 500,000 square feet of covered work area and seven miles of storage tracks.
+The plant ceased production in 2019.
+The Huntington, West Virginia, production site ceased production in late 2009, and was demolished in 2021.